 Ischemic Injury: Cryopreservations procedures can only and exclusively begin AFTER a patient has been legally pronounced dead.
 In practice this means that many patients will go through a period of where the body may not be sufficiently supplied with oxygen (so called ischemia) which will damage most of the body's organs, including the brain.
 This period can lead to a range of different changes in the function of the cells, tissues and organs.
 After a patient's heart stops there will be a period of minutes or hours (or longer, depending on the individual circumstances) during which blood circulation will be absent and the body will be sufficiently supplied with oxygen.
 If these changes occur to a relevant degree, they will make it impossible for the cryoprotective agent to reach all parts of the tissue leading to a low quality preservation.
 Please note: It is not known if these damages can be repaired in the future.

-Cryoprotectant Perfusion: Cryoprotectants (practically a medical antifreeze solution) need to be delivered to the brain and other organs in high concentrations to limit or prevent ice formation during cryopreservation as much as possible.
+Cryoprotectant Perfusion: Cryoprotectants (practically an antifreeze solution) need to be delivered to the brain and other organs in high concentrations to limit or prevent ice formation during cryopreservation as much as possible.
 This process requires considerable time and imposes stresses on the organs, tissues and the brain.
 During perfusion a range of damages can occur, for example toxicity, vessel damage to high pressure, and damage due to high osmolarity (high solute concentration) Nevertheless, the cryoprotectant perfusion is absolutely necessary as ice crystal formation damages the cellular structure considerably.
 Furthermore additional damage types can occur during this step of the cryopreservation procedures.
 As of now, it is unknown if these damage types can be repaired in the future.

 Biochemical/Biophysical Freezing: The goal of Cryoprotective Perfusion is to reach high enough concentrations to reduce or eliminate ice crystal formation.
 Nevertheless, depending on how much water is removed or replaced by cryoprotectants, some or all body tissues may freeze during cooling.
 The resulting combination of elevated concentrations of cryoprotective agents, cellular shrinkage, and low temperature may cause damage to the cellular structure, tissues and organs (including the brain).
 Furthermore additional damage types can occur during this step of the cryopreservation procedures.
 As of now, it is unknown if these damage types can be repaired in the future.